 JOHN STEPHEN HOLLOWAY, AIA (1923-2005)

 Reeves was born in Brunswick GA.
 His family moved to Raleigh and he graduated from the NCSU Department of Architectural Engineering in 1941.
-During WWII, Reeves was in the Army as a Captain and earned a Bronze Star, Silver Star, and Purple Heart for combat in the Pacific.
-He returned to Raleigh and worked for Cooper Haskins before starting his own practice.
+During WWII, Reeves was an Army Captain and earned a Bronze Star, Silver Star, and Purple Heart.
+He returned to Raleigh and worked for Cooper Haskins before starting his own practice with John Holloway.

 The firm had a long and successful partnership with architect Edward Durell Stone for structures such as the NC Legislative Building and the NC Museum of Art.
 The firm's accomplishments were extensive:

-1952 - The Ralph B. and Frances Reeves, Jr. Residence, 2105 Buckingham, Raleigh.
+1952 - The Ralph B. and Frances Reeves Jr. Residence, 2105 Buckingham Road, Raleigh NC.
 1200 square feet.
 Principal design attributed to Ralph Reeves.
-Sold to Fred and Patricia Benton in 1956.
+Sold in 1956 to Fred and Patricia Benton.
 Sold to William and Patricia Benton Fitzgerald.
-Sold in 1989 to Fred Benton, Jr. Sold in 2011 to Philip and Dana Hilldale who destroyed it later that year.
+Sold in 1989 to Fred Benton Jr. Sold in 2011 to Philip and Dana Hilldale who destroyed it later that year.

 For years, Bernie Reeves, son of Ralph Reeves, published North Carolina Architecture, edited by Kim Weiss.
 Pictured in this sample cover are architect Andrew Iatritis and Kim Weiss' daughter Emily, shot in architect Norma Burns' former offices on Hargett Street in Raleigh.
 Photo by Allen Weiss.